top of page

 Purpose: Policy and claim records

-11. Vehicle registration and driver’s license copies
+11. Vehicle registration and driver license copies

-Purpose: Ownership and identity validation
+Purpose: Ownership and identity verification

 12. Claim forms and claim numbers